avoyeux/Rainbow_AI/README.md

 - GPU: Be it PyTorch or Keras, both have optimisation capabilities by leveraging the computational properties of GPUs (going from a 30% increase in efficiency to 10-50 times the initial efficiency for large datasets using complex models).

 - Transformers: In 2017, the Transformer model was introduced in a paper titled "Attention is All You Need" by Ashish Vaswani et al. This model also processes sequential data (like in RNNs, e.g. LSTM) but is way more efficient as it processes the entire sequence simultaneously and handles long-term dependencies better.
 That being said, it is worse on understanding and preserving sequential information, i.e. transformers are better for understanding dependencies over long-term periods while LSTM are better for short-term dependencies.
 Furthermore, and being the reasons why I didn't use it, transformers need a large data set to not overfit and the model architecture is way more complex.

+**IMPORTANT:** The reader is advised to also read the 5th section of the `Model_discussion.md` *Markdown* file as other relevant information on the possible changes are listed.

+#### Notes:

+There are still a lot of different methods and functions that I haven't introduced here as I don't have the corresponding knowledge to do so and the list is quite long.
+I would suggest the avid reader to look at SCNNs, SegNets, GANs and semi-supervised models.
+Furthermore, you can also easily (using *Keras*) created bidirectional RNNs which might be useful in specific cases (e.g. in *natural language processing*).

 ### <div align="center"> <font color="red"> Disclaimer </font> </div>